When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Technical lemmas for bosonic operators

 \section{Technical lemmas for bosonic operators}

 This section details additional technical tools that are specific to our expectation value estimation problems.
-The results mentioned in this section will be referenced later when we detail our estimation algorithm and its efficiency.
+The results mentioned in this section will be referenced later when we detail our estimation algorithms and their running times.